Heidi Wilson

 Music

 Music has always been a central thread in my life—from childhood violin and oboe to discovering my truest voice through the saxophone.
-Collaborating with others in improvisational music has allowed me to stay present, playful, and deeply attuned—skills I bring into the treatment room.
+Collaborating with others in improvisational music has allowed me to stay present, playful, and deeply attuned to energy/frequency/communication—skills I bring into the treatment room.
 I continue to explore sound through our band, Baba Marimba and my own creations available on Bandcamp.

 Dance

-Movement is my first language.
-From early modern dance training with Ernestine Stodelle to years of exploring African dance, Continuum, and contact improvisation, my body has always been an important instrument of expression.
+Movement is a primary language of expression for me.
+From early modern dance training with Ernestine Stodelle to years of exploring African dance, Continuum, contact improvisation, and Playback Theater, my body has always been an important instrument of expression.
 These practices inform my ability to recognize and respond to the inner landscape of each body I work with from a relational felt sense.

 Tai Chi + Qi Gong

-Tai Chi became the bridge between my love of movement and my devotion to inner awareness.
+Tai Chi became an important channel of information about energy/life force/qi.
 Since 1972, I’ve studied this internal art as a pathway into flow, vitality, and presence.
 Today I teach Wu style Tai Chi and lead Qi Dance workshops—a blend of Tai Chi, Qi Gong, and intuitive movement that invites embodied curiosity and playful exploration.
-My current Wu style teacher is Master Yan Yuanhua, who lives in Los Angeles.
-From him I am learning to cultivate my qi more than any tai chi teacher so far and am learning many subtle Push Hands concepts which is greatly nurturing my skills in bodywork.